International Review of Economics & Finance

-The International Review of Economics & Finance is a peer-reviewed academic journal that covers research in theoretical and empirical international economics, macroeconomics and financial economics.
+The International Review of Economics & Finance is a bimonthly peer-reviewed academic journal that covers research in theoretical and empirical international economics, macroeconomics, and financial economics.
 The journal was established in 1992 and is published by Elsevier.
 It publishes academic research papers analyzing the real and the financial sectors of open and closed economies.

 Abstracting and indexing

 The journal is abstracted and indexed by ABI/Inform, Journal of Economic Literature, and the Social Sciences Citation Index.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.52.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 5.6.